 Master of Science in Hospitality Business Management

-All Lerner business programs advance management and develop innovation at the intersection of analytic inquiry and experiential learning.
-The master of science degree in hospitality business management does this via our two learning labs: the Marriott Center for Tourism and Hospitality, which provides students the opportunity to learn and work in a hotel, and the student-run gourmet restaurant Vita Nova.
+Apply the skills you’re gaining in our two learning labs: the Marriott Center for Tourism and Hospitality, in which you’ll learn and work in a Marriott hotel, and the student-operated gourmet restaurant Vita Nova.

 The Lerner master’s degree in hospitality business management is ranked fourth out of 117 schools by collegefactual.com.